ARM-software/libddssec/readme.md

 - Gnu Make (4.1 or later)
 - GCC (5.6 or later)

+In addition, the following tools are recommended:

+- Doxygen (1.8.11 or later): Required to build supporting documentation
+- Dot (Graphviz 2.38 or later): Required to add diagrams in the documentation

 The following libraries are required:
 - OpenSSL (1.0.2g or later): Used by the OpenSSL backend